corycook/db/README.md

 $db = new Db('connectionNameOrString');
 ```

-To copy connection and table information:
+To copy connection, table, and search information:
 ```php
 $db2 = new Db($db);
 ```